rapsamaniego27/mad-v1/README.md

 I'm using flex to have a sticky footer at the bottom.
 Making `#wrapper` as the flex container, `#main` to have a flex 1 and `footer` to shrink.

+If you're going to put a `navigation menu` make sure put it inside the wrapper followed by the `dynamic content`.

 If you want to make some edits, you may find this in `4-layout/default-structure.scss`.